About our Services

 Cultural Gifts Scheme

 The tax credit may then be applied against the donor’s income or capital gains tax liabilities, or in the case of a company against a corporation tax liability.
 The tax credit can be used in the year of donation, or otherwise spread over the following five tax years.
-The Cultural Gifts Scheme offers a new opportunity for tax planning with works of art and the Heritage & Taxation Advisory Service would be delighted to discuss it with you.

 Private Treaty Sales